-The bulb of the temporary turn around shall be as per Detail TN-12 and must have surface drainage to an existing storm system.
-Gravel surface is acceptable while the road is being maintained by the Developer.
+The bulb of the temporary turn around shall be as per Detail TN-12A and must have surface drainage to an existing storm system.
+The temporary turnaround shall be constructed with the same gravel structure and must connect seamlessly with the incoming roadway.
+Gravel surface is acceptable while the road is being maintained by the Developer and shall be built up to match the finished asphalt elevation for a smooth transition.

 It must be a paved surface, minimum of 50mm of asphalt, before the issuance of any final acceptance certificate, unless there is a signed Development Agreement for the adjacent phase of the subdivision.

-Consideration will be given to allowing the temporary turn around to remain as a gravel surface for up to three (3) years if it meets the grading and drainage requirements and is developer maintained.
-Should there be maintenance issues the developer will be required to pave the temporary turn around.
+Consideration may be given to allowing the temporary turnaround to remain as a gravel surface for up to three (3) years if it meets the grading and drainage requirements and is developer maintained.
+Should there be maintenance issues, the developer will be required to pave the temporary turnaround.
 This must be requested in writing.